 The Ingonish Beach campground is an open campground with 50 unserviced sites.
 Some of the sites have fireplaces.
 There is also a wheelchair accessible washroom at Ingonish.

 This campground also has oTENTik sites and equiped camping sites available.
 You’ll see the entrance for this campground just after the VIC.

 The Broad Cove campground is a bit further but stay on the Cabot Trail and follow the signs.
 This campground is a mix of wooded and open sites.
 It has 111 unserviced sites and 83 with a 3-way hook-up.
 Some of the serviced and unserviced sites have fireplaces.

 Broad Cove also has some oTENTik sites available.
 There are wheelchair accessible sites and washrooms at Broad Cove.

 Broad Cove also has an outdoor theatre and events happen all summer long.

 You can also call 1-877-737-3783 if you are in North America, outside North America you can call 1-519-826-5391.

-The trails on the Ingonish side of the park are exceptional.
+The trails on the Ingonish side of the Cape Breton Highlands National Park are exceptional.
 There is something for everyone.
 I encourage you to check out my Ingonish Hiking page and find one that suits you.
 I think that exploring the park on a hiking trail is one of the best ways to appreciate it and fall in love with it.